-I am in awe of writers to churn out a thousand words a day.
+I am in awe of writers who can churn out a thousand words a day.
 Writers who set a goal and consistently reach it, day after day after …

 I’m not one of those writers.